Conflict Resolution: Definition, Process, Skills, Examples

-Conflict resolution skills are a job requirement for many different types of positions.
-That’s because conflict within organizations can reduce productivity and create a difficult work environment, leading to unwanted turnover in staff and reduced morale.
+Conflict resolution skills are required for a wide range of positions across many job sectors.
+This requirement is based around the fact that conflict tends to reduce productivity and create a difficult work environment, leading to unwanted turnover in staff and reduced morale.

 Some conflicts are essentially arbitrary, meaning it doesn’t matter who “wins,” only that the problem is resolved so everyone can get back to work.